webarch-coop/ansible-role-rabbitmq/README.md

 ### rabbitmq_users

-A optional dictionary of users for the [community.rabbitmq.rabbitmq_user module](https://docs.ansible.com/ansible/latest/collections/community/rabbitmq/rabbitmq_user_module.html), currently this only support two list options, `name` and `state`.
+A optional list of dictionary of users for the [community.rabbitmq.rabbitmq_user module](https://docs.ansible.com/ansible/latest/collections/community/rabbitmq/rabbitmq_user_module.html), currently this only support two list options, `name` and `state`.
 For users that are listed as `present` a random password will be generated and written to `/root/.rabbitmq.$USER.passwd`.

 By default this role removes the `guest` role: